-The Department of Sociology has a strong interdisciplinary orientation and plays a leading role in shaping broad sociological agendas with the participation of staff in various research networks, in the editorship and/or editorial board membership of several leading academic journals in the UK and internationally.
+The Sociology discipline at The Open University has a strong interdisciplinary orientation and plays a leading role in shaping broad sociological agendas with the participation of staff in various research networks, in the editorship and/or editorial board membership of several leading academic journals in the UK and internationally.

-Markets, consumption and cultural economy
+- Markets, consumption and cultural economy

-Multicultural life, citizenship, differences, political conflict and social divisions
+- Multicultural life, citizenship, differences, political conflict and social divisions

-Psychoanalytic sociology and the psychosocial
+- Psychoanalytic sociology and the psychosocial

 ’, as well as centrally contributing to theoretical and methodological innovation.